30% Federal Solar Tax Credit Extended Through 2032

 How do I claim the tax credit?

-To claim your project tax credit when filing taxes, complete IRS Form 5695 – Residential Energy Credits.
+To claim your project tax credit when filing taxes, complete IRS Form 5695 – Residential Energy Credits — like so:

 For an in-depth explanation of filing the credit, follow our full step-by-step guide here.
-Also, check this video that walks you through the process for claiming the federal tax credit.
+Of course, consult a licensed tax professional for all tax advice.